 The VA has unique buying authority and they have the "VET FIRST" Procurement Rule.
 The rule identifies that formal certification must be received in order to contract with their agency.
 There are two possible certifications VOSB and SDVOSB for small business only.
 Eligibility would be 51% or more managed, owned and controlled by one or more veterans or service disabled veterans.
 Formal application must be submitted to be approved and certified.
 We encourage you to view additional information.

-NOTE: all other agencies may accept your self-certification of VOSB and/or SDVOSB that was entered into your Central Contractor Registration (CCR).
+NOTE: all other agencies may accept your self-certification of VOSB and/or SDVOSB that was entered into your System for Award Management (SAM).

 Federal Contracting Certification (FCC)